- UWA Home

 2007: Advanced Confucius Institute Award.
 Awarded by State Councillor Mme Chen Zhili.

 2006: Exceptional Concept Award 2006.
 Awarded by the Perth Convention Bureau. $10,000.

 2006: Keynote Speaker.
 Chinese Language Federation of Australia Annual Conference, Perth.
 ‘Chinese: World Language and the

 2006: Annual University of Third Age Lecture, Perth.
 Topic: ‘China Rising: Implications for Australia’.

-- In the Asian Studies programme, in addition to teaching intermediate Chinese, Gary lectures in contemporary Asian and Chinese Studies, teaching and coordinating the Chinese studies units Social Issues in Contemporary China (ASIA2211) as well as the Asian Studies unit Understanding Asia-Australia Issues (ASIA2206).
+- In the Asian Studies programme, in addition to teaching intermediate Chinese, Gary lectures in contemporary Asian and Chinese Studies, teaching and coordinating Social Issues in Contemporary China (ASIA3003) as well as Australia and Asia(ASIA2002).
 More information about these units can be found at:

 - Useful links